Durisvk/senegraph/README.md

 |   methods   |                    Array ['GET', 'POST', ...]                    |                      Default: ['GET', 'POST'], Sets the method accepted by the endpoint.
 This option is optional                      |
 |  perRequest | Promise<Object> OR Function<Object> OR Function<Promise<Object>> | Is being called on every request.
 Can be Promise or function returning object or function returning  Promise.
 This option is optional |

++ You can add a senecaOptions to modify the logging or so.

 Check out this video: https://youtu.be/VWPVrJU2upw